dharanisugumar/yelp-dataset-challenge/README.md

   7. Linux
   8. Maven

   I have dockerized all the SMACK components and the program.
-Docker script gets the yelpdataset.tar(for eg) as a input.
+Docker script gets the yelpdataset.tar (for eg) as a input.
-    Firt Step: untar the file and copy the files to the desired local folder Second Step: Places those files into HDFS.
-Spark runs on top on HDFS(for distributed file storage) Third Step: Invoke spark submit with the application jar
+    First Step: Untar the file and copy the files to the desired local folder Second Step: Places those files into HDFS.
+Spark runs on top on HDFS (for distributed file storage) Third Step: Invoke spark submit with the application jar

   Parsing Json data to Tabular format